NMS05/DinoV2-SigLIP-Phi3-LoRA-VLM/README.md

 # Prismatic SigLIP-Phi2(LoRA) VLM

-This repo provides the scripts and instructions to build a custom VLM using the [Prismaric VLM](https://github.com/TRI-ML/prismatic-vlms) repository.
+This repo provides the scripts and instructions to build a custom VLM using the [Prismatic VLM](https://github.com/TRI-ML/prismatic-vlms) repository.
 The model details are as follows,

 * Vision Encoder - SigLIP@384px
 * Connector - MLP